Frequently asked questions

 Is the home the only place in which hospice care can be delivered?

 No. Hospice patients can receive care wherever they call home.
-Care can take place in their own homes, a family member’s home, nursing homes, assisted living facilities, hospital hospice units and inpatient hospice centers.
+Care can take place in their own homes, a family member’s home, nursing homes, assisted living facilities, and hospital hospice units.

 How does hospice treat and manage a patient's pain?